North Carolina

 A standard violation is punishable as a Class G felony under North Carolina's structured sentencing guidelines.
 The offense is elevated to a Class F felony if the victim suffers arrest, detention, or conviction as a proximate result of the offense, or if the person possesses identifying information pertaining to three or more separate persons.

-Courts may order convicted offenders to pay restitution for financial losses caused by the violation.
-Restitution may include actual losses, lost wages, attorneys' fees, and other costs incurred by the victim in correcting credit history or credit rating, or in connection with any criminal, civil, or administrative proceeding brought against the victim.
+Under G.S.
+14-113.20A, trafficking in stolen identities carries additional penalties.
+Courts may order convicted offenders to pay restitution for financial losses, including actual losses, lost wages, attorneys' fees, and costs incurred by the victim in correcting credit history or in connection with any criminal, civil, or administrative proceeding brought against the victim.

 Student Data Privacy Protections